aerances/aerances/README.md

 - 👋 Hi, I’m @aerances
-- 👀 I’m interested in chupa
+- 👀 I’m interested in
-- 🌱 I’m currently learning bilatnism
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on iyot
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me tarub
+- 📫 How to reach me
 - 😄 Pronouns: hehe
 - ⚡ Fun fact: jokir